 When I started my second semester of college, I was determined to get more involved.
 I started to be a small group leader at disciple now weekends through a ministry on campus.
 That semester I did around 7 or 8 disciple nows and through those not only did I make new friends, but I began to draw closer to God, closer than I had been since being saved.
 One night when I was reading through Ephesians I got to Ephesians 2 and it changed my struggle of doubting if my salvation and baptism at 7 was real.
 It made me realize that my salvation was not about me, not about what I have or haven't done, but it was all about God and his free gift for me.
 This freed me from my doubt and put the pressure off of me to be perfect.

 I have been doing student ministry ever since, serving at churches in McKinney, Dallas, Bandera, Fort Worth, Conroe, and now Clyde.
 I have been a student minsister since 2009.
-I married my high school sweet heart, Jessika in 2011, and we had our daughter, Averi in 2015.
+I married my high school sweet heart, Jessika in 2011, and we had our daughter, Averi in 2015 and our son, Jett in 2018.
 I am a graduate of Dallas Baptist University and received my Master's degree from Southwestern Baptist Theological Seminary.